Justin-Insight/whistlersrun.com/content/about/_index.md

         open_in_new_tab: false
 page_blocks:
   - heading: About Whistler’s Run
-    body: |-
+    body: >-
-      What began as an equestrian boarding facility quickly evolved into our current barn—a place where all animals can feel welcomed, safe and loved.
+      <p>What began as an equestrian boarding facility quickly evolved into our current barn—a place where all animals can feel welcomed, safe and loved.</p>

-      It’s our mission to provide the best life and utmost respect for each animal that calls Whistler’s Run home, from our boarded horses to our many other full-time residents.
+      <p>It’s our mission to provide the best life and utmost respect for each animal that calls Whistler’s Run home, from our boarded horses to our many other full-time residents.</p>
     button:
       enabled: true
       button_url: /about/our-philosophy/